soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 Actually, "empty" isn't a very good description of what we want, and isn't very useful as an abstraction.
-Instead, we can describe it as an "identity" element, which satisfies the following laws:
+Instead, we can describe it as an "identity" element that satisfies the following laws:

 - `x <> <identity> = x`
 - `<identity> <> x = x`